project-akri/akri-docs/docs/demos/opc-thermometer-demo.md

 A Local Discovery Server (LDS) is a unique type of OPC UA server which maintains a list of OPC UA servers that have registered with it.
 The OPC UA Configuration takes in a list of DiscoveryURLs, whether for LDSes or a specific servers.
 Rather than having to pass in the DiscoveryURL for every OPC UA Server you want Akri to discover and deploy brokers to, you can set up a Local Discovery Server on the machine your servers are running on, make the servers register with the LDS on start up, and pass only the LDS DiscoveryURL into the OPC UA Monitoring Configuration.
 Agent will ask the LDS for the addresses of all the servers registered with it and the demo continues as it would've without an LDS.

 The OPC Foundation has provided a Windows based LDS executable which can be downloaded from their [website](https://opcfoundation.org/developer-tools/samples-and-tools-unified-architecture/local-discovery-server-lds/).
 Download version 1.03.401.
 It runs as a background service on Windows and can be started or stopped under Windows -&gt; Services.
 The OPC Foundation has provided [documentation](https://apps.opcfoundation.org/LDS/) on configuring your LDS.
 Most importantly, it states that you must add the LDS executable to your firewall as an inbound rule.
-The .NET OPC UA Console Servers that we set up previously are already configured to register with the LDS on its host at the default address [from OPC UA Specification 12](https://reference.opcfoundation.org/v104/Core/docs/Part6/7.6/) of `opc.tcp://localhost:4840/`.
-This is seen on line 205 of `Quickstarts.ReferenceServer.xml`.

 Make sure you have restarted your OPC UA Servers, since they attempt to register with their LDS on start up.
 Now, we can install Akri with the OPC UA Configuration, passing in the LDS DiscoveryURL instead of both servers' DiscoveryURLs.
 Replace "Windows host IP address" with the IP address of the Windows machine you installed the LDS on (and is hosting the servers).
 Be sure to uncomment mounting certificates if you are enabling security: